-If you reach age sixty-five (65) while on disability, your disability benefits will cease and you will begin to receive a pension benefit based on your total years of pensionable service as described under "Amount of Pension", including pensionable service accrued during your period of disability.
+If you reach age sixty-five (65) while on disability, your disability benefits will cease and you will begin to receive a pension benefit based on your total years of pensionable service, including pensionable service accrued during your period of disability.

-If you die before retirement and while on disability, your Beneficiary is entitled to the same death benefit described under "Death Benefits".
+If you die before retirement and while on disability, your Beneficiary is entitled to the same death benefit described under "What are the Death Benefits?".